Effective Date: July 24, 2022

 · De-identified or aggregated consumer information.

-· Information excluded from the CCPA's scope, like personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act, the Gramm-Leach-Bliley Act or California Financial Information Privacy Act, and the Driver's Privacy Protection Act of 1994.
+· Information excluded from the scope of applicable state data privacy and protection laws, like personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act, the Gramm-Leach-Bliley Act or California Financial Information Privacy Act, and the Driver's Privacy Protection Act of 1994.

 In particular, our Website has collected the following categories of personal information from its consumers within the last twelve (12) months:

 |A. Identifiers.||A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.||YES|